Is living in the countryside of Italy better?

 Another place worth a look is the Golfo del Paradiso, in Liguria.
 The region may be known especially for Cinque Terre and Portofino, but there is so much more to it than that.
 The Golfo del Paradiso, an area not far from the regional capital of Genoa, is perfect to mingle with locals and to discover a more authentic side of the area.

 And we shouldn’t forget about this year’s European Capital of Culture, unique and marvelous Matera.
-In truth, the whole region of Basilicata has been rediscovered this year in name of its newly-found popularity, yet it remains considerably cheaper than other parts of Italy when it comes to property.
+In truth, the whole region of Basilicata has been rediscovered this year in name of its newly-found popularity ( helped by the movie Basilicata Coast to Coast), yet it remains considerably cheaper than other parts of Italy when it comes to property.

 Real Estate: Making a Move to the Country